Stuycs-K/final-project-5-lai-naomi/WORKLOG.md

 2. setup phase-- the ships can only be dragged during setup. if the spacebar is pressed, the ships are locked in place
 3. ships move along a grid-- when dragged, the ships lock into the grid

+### 5/31
+1. fixed rotation-- when the ships are rotated, they are anchored to one grid spot (the rotation is more predictable)
+2. worked on pin location-- when setup is finished, the ships store info about their location
+3. adjust ship and grid alignment

 ## GROUP MEMBER 2